-Welcome to a special edition of our Media Insights newsletter, "War on Ukraine".
-This issue features five short videos reflecting different aspects of the war:
+Welcome to a second special edition of our Media Insights newsletter, "War on Ukraine".
+This issue features six short videos reflecting different aspects of the war:

 ->Who is responsible?

 ->Just drown these children

 All videos are available on our Telegram channel 'На самом деле медиа'.
 It offers a unique perspective - Topics of the Day as well as 3-5 other issues - how the Russian state media interpret the ongoing "special military operation" in Ukraine, and how the same events are covered by the independent media.

 Our regular newsletters on the website provide a detailed weekly overview of these two different perspectives (through mid-August) and a summary of the topics of the day presented by our Telegram channel 'In fact, the media' (since mid-August).
 You can find all the previous issues on our website.